 In addition to charging no foreign transaction fees, this card is also noteworthy for its lucrative welcome bonus.
 New accountholders are eligible to receive 30,000 Scotia Rewards points ($250 value) after spending $1,000 within the first three months of receiving the card.
 In terms of earning rewards, the Scotia Passport Visa infinite offers 2 points per $1 on eligible grocery, restaurant, entertainment and travel-related purchases (including taxis and public transit) and 1 point per $1 on everything else.

 The Scotiabank Passport Visa Infinite also offers a roster of travel perks ranging from travel emergency and medical insurance, trip cancellation coverage, baggage loss and rental car coverage.

 This card offers 4% cash back (up to $1,000 per year) on eligible grocery store and gas purchases, 2% cash back on drug store purchases and recurring bills (up to $1,000 per year) and 1% cash back on everything else.

-While the Scotia Momentum Visa Infinite does have a $99 annual fee, you can avoid the annual fee for the first year when you sign up by February 28, 2019.
+While the Scotia Momentum Visa Infinite does have a $99 annual fee, you can avoid the annual fee for your first year when you sign up by February 28, 2019.
 Plus, with 4% cash back on groceries alone, the average family who spends $500 every month restocking their fridge would earn $240 annually, which more than recoups the cost of the annual fee.
-Factor in gas, bills and all other purchases and it’s easy to see how the math can quickly work out in your favour.
+Factor in gas, bills and all other purchases and it’s easy to see how the math can quickly work in your favour.